Valium Addiction & Withdrawal

 Valium is classified as a benzodiazepine and is useful in the management of various anxiety and panic disorders, as well as the relief of muscle spasms, nervousness, and sleeplessness.
-Valium has also been found to offer short-term relief of alcohol withdrawal symptoms including hallucinations, paranoia, tremors, and acute delirium tremens, which can be deadly.
-While over 3 million Americans regularly use this drug for medicinal purposes, many more are abusing it every day.
+Valium has also been found to offer short-term relief of alcohol withdrawal symptoms, including hallucinations, paranoia, tremors, and acute delirium tremens, which can be deadly.
+While over 3 million Americans regularly use this drug for medicinal purposes, many more abuse it daily.
 Because of the euphoric high and general feeling of relaxation that Valium induces, it is no surprise that it is currently one of the most commonly abused prescription drugs in the world.

-According to the the Substance Abuse and Mental Health Services Administration, over 3 million people use Valium for non-medicinal reasons every month.
+According to the Substance Abuse and Mental Health Services Administration, over 3 million people use Valium monthly for non-medicinal reasons.

 These include, but are not limited to:

-While Valium in not by nature a highly addictive drug, with prolonged use an individual can develop a physical, as well as a psychological dependency to the drug.
-Studies show that approximately 55% of people who use Valium for over a six month period of time develop some type of physical or psychological dependence.
+While Valium is not by nature a highly addictive drug, with prolonged use, an individual can develop a physical, as well as a psychological dependency to the drug.
+Studies show that approximately 55% of people who use Valium for over a six-month period of time develop some type of physical or psychological dependence.
 One of the major reasons why people become addicted to Valium is because the body can eventually build up a tolerance to the drug, and more and more is needed to feel the same desired effects.
-Many times, individuals don’t feel the calmness and anxiety reducing effect they once felt so they decide to up the dosage.
-However, upping the dosage only exacerbates this process until the individual has become physically and psychologically dependent to the drug.
-Not only will they need to take higher doses of Valium every day to just feel normal, but they also might experience moderate to severe withdrawal symptoms if they have not recently taken the drug.
+Many times, individuals don’t feel the calmness and anxiety-reducing effect they once felt, so they decide to up the dosage.
+However, upping the dosage only exacerbates this process until the individual has become physically and psychologically dependent on the drug.
+Not only will they need to take higher doses of Valium every day just to feel normal, but they also might experience moderate to severe withdrawal symptoms if they have not recently taken the drug.

 Valium withdrawal symptoms occur when an individual has abruptly stopped taking Valium after using it for a long duration of time, generally about 6 months.
 Because the diazepam contained in Valium interacts with the central nervous system as a powerful depressant, the body will eventually have to compensate when a regular dose of Valium is not in the system.

-If you are experiencing moderate to severe Valium withdrawal symptoms, you may want to consider visiting a drug rehab facility that specializes in treating benzodiazepine addictions.
+If you are experiencing moderate to severe Valium withdrawal symptoms, you may consider visiting a drug rehab facility specializing in treating benzodiazepine addictions.
 Here they can safely assist you in the Valium detoxification process as well as offer expert addiction counseling and therapy to help treat the underlying symptoms that may have led to your Valium addiction.